8fuhst/BLS_Projekt/README.md

 3. Undeploy currently active version of bls_backend-0.0.1-SNAPSHOT
 4. Upload and deploy new version of bls_backend-0.0.1-SNAPSHOT Now there should be a .war file containing the project within the bls_backend target folder.
 This .war file can be used to deploy on any Tomcat or Apache server.
+There is also a deployed version running on http://basecamp-demos.informatik.uni-hamburg.de:8080/bls_backend-0.0.1-SNAPSHOT.

 ### Apache Version
 The Apache version of the backend runs on https://basecamp-demos.informatik.uni-hamburg.de/bls_backend.